timescale/docs/timescaledb/how-to-guides/continuous-aggregates/hierarchical-continuous-aggregates.md

 For more information, see the instructions for [creating a continuous aggregate][create-cagg].

-## Use real-time aggregation with stacked continuous aggregates
+## Use real-time aggregation with hierarchical continuous aggregates

 By default, all continuous aggregates use real-time aggregation.
 That means they always return up-to-date data in response to queries.
 They accomplish this by